wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 2. Then, we call the agent with `InvokeStreamingAsync`.
 3. Next, we iterate over the returned response object and extract the message content for each chunk the agent returned.

 The response type here is an `IAsyncEnumerable<AgentResponseItem<StreamingChatMessageContent>>` object, which is a mouthful if you want to tell your colleagues about it.
-This enumerable is an asynchronous stream of agent response items containing chunks related to a single chat message.
+This enumerable is an asynchronous stream of agent response chunks related to a single chat message.

 The `AgentResponseItem` includes the message content and metadata to associate the response stream with a specific agent and thread.
 We don't need this extra information right now, but it will be helpful when building multi-agent solutions later on.